-AzTech, Integra Technologies, Wireclass and Aandwill Update
+AZTech, Integra Technologies, Wireclass and Andwill Update

 Thank you for your phone calls.
-After speaking with so many of you, it has become obvious that those who were associated with AzTech, Integra Technologies, Wireclass and Aandwill did so with legitimate intentions and the goal of full compliance with the OPT requirements.
+After speaking with so many of you, it has become obvious that those who were associated with AZTech, Integra Technologies, Wireclass and Andwill did so with legitimate intentions and the goal of full compliance with the OPT requirements.
 While the common thread binding most of you is a visa revocation, there are several categories of individuals who have been impacted, including:

 1) those in the US who are beneficiaries of a pending H-1B petition and USCIS has issued a Request for Evidence (“RFE”) or Notice of Intent to Deny (“NOID”) related to their prior OPT experience and/or visa revocation;